-This procedure applies to DCM, DCM2, and DCM3 drive shelves.
+This task applies to DCM, DCM2, and DCM3 drive shelves.

-- Review the drive handling requirements in Requirements for E2800 drive replacement. - Make sure you have the following: - A replacement drive that is supported by NetApp for your controller shelf or drive shelf. - An ESD wristband, or you have taken other antistatic precautions. - A management station with a browser that can access SANtricity System Manager for the controller.
+- Review drive handling requirements in Requirements for E5700 drive replacement. - Make sure you have the following: - A replacement drive that is supported by NetApp for your controller shelf or drive shelf. - An ESD wristband, or you have taken other antistatic precautions. - A management station with a browser that can access SANtricity System Manager for the controller.
 (To open the System Manager interface, point the browser to the controller's domain name or IP address.)

-Step 1: Prepare to replace drive
+Step 1: Prepare to replace drive (60-drive)

-Prepare to replace a drive by checking the Recovery Guru in SANtricity System Manager and completing any prerequisite steps.
+Prepare to replace a drive in a 60-drive shelf by checking the Recovery Guru in SANtricity System Manager and completing any prerequisite steps.
 Then, you can locate the failed component.